mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-Timing is a really important part of a real-time game engine.
+Awareness of timing is an essential part of a real-time game engine.
-It is required for physics simulation calculations.
-Tracking duration is critical to performance metrics.
-And it can be used to throttle the game loop, to intentionally reduce CPU usage.
+It is required for accurate physics simulation calculations.
+Testing duration is also critical to performance metrics.
+And time can be used to throttle the game loop, to intentionally reduce CPU usage, and improve stability of the rest of the software on your computer.
 Making a separate time-keeping system like this leaves design space for time-related features in the future, like pausing our simulation, or slowing down time.

-This implementation is a wrapper around the C# Stopwatch object, which is a high-resolution timer standard to the C# API.
+This implementation is a wrapper around the C-sharp Stopwatch object, which is a high-resolution timer standard in the C-sharp API.
 It is keeping track of the passage of time as seconds and milliseconds separately.
 Floating point values for time are most convenient for physics calculations.
-Millisecond values are more accurate over long durations, and most convenient for system-level calculations.
+Millisecond values are more accurate over long durations, and most convenient for lower-level calculations.
-  As floating point values increase, they reduce in precision.
-This is because the exponent value increases, the scale of values being tracked changes.
+Also, as floating point values increase, they reduce in precision.
+	This is because as the exponent part of the float value increases, the scale of values being tracked changes.
+Eventually, the exponent will ignore millisecond changes to time.

 `scene`
+black screen with white rows of text:
+									integer					floating point
+	binary	00000000000000000000000000000000			00000000000000000000000000000000
+	decimal									0											0
+	value as time: 0 hrs, 0 minutes, 0 seconds, 0 milliseconds
+	rate increase: millisecond
+there are 5 representations of the same number, one as a binary integer, another as a binary representation of a float, then a decimal integer and decimal float, and lastly, a time representation.
+all 5 numbers increase at the same rate, with the rate of increase identified by the row labeled 'rate increase'.
+after a few seconds, the rate increase changes from millisecond to second, then second to minute, then minute to hour.
-show floating point number's exponent change as it increases in value
+show floating point number's exponent change as it increases in value.
+after the 'value as time' row exceeds 5 hours, bring the rate increase value back to millisecond.
+mark the floating point values in gray, unmoving, while the integer values are in green, continuing to increase 1 millisecond at a time.

 `voice`
 Specifically, a game that has running for more than 4.5 hours will be more accurate using integer-based millisecond calculations instead of floating points.